dascandy/hippomocks/README.md

 ```

 ## ExpectCall() Method
-ExpectCallFunc() is used to mock a function.
-It functions almost identically to OnCallFunc(); however, if the function is not called, upon destruction of the MockRepository object, an exception will be thrown.
-Additionally, it will expect the function to be called once and only once per instance of ExpectCallFunc().
+ExpectCall() is used to mock a function.
+It functions almost identically to OnCall(); however, if the function is not called, upon destruction of the MockRepository object, an exception will be thrown.
+Additionally, it will expect the function to be called once and only once per instance of ExpectCall().
 If you have multiple calls to the function you want to mock, you will have to have multiple mocks, one for each call.
-The order of the ExpectCallFunc() methods matters; the framework will expect the mocks to be called in the listed order.
+The order of the ExpectCall() methods matters; the framework will expect the mocks to be called in the listed order.

+### ExpectCallFunc(funcName)
 ``` C++
 #include "hippomocks.h"